 In the British education system you have a choice: you can either pay for your (or your children's) education or you can rely on the state to the job for nothing.
 Private schools disadvantage kids from poor backgrounds even if they’re brighter than the ones who can afford to pay.
 Does the two-tie

 The concept of a distinctive Celtic form of warfare is a contested issue James Hill sees continuity in Celtic warfare from ancient times to the ‘45 and beyond.
-His thesis centres upon the supposed primitivism of Celtic warfare relying on ‘unbounded fury, strength, and dexterity to overcome a l
+His thesis centres upon the supposed primitivism of Celtic warfare relying on ‘unbounded fury, strength, and dexterity to overcome a lac

 Young students eager to better themselves as people are facing crippling debts after they leave university unless they are born of a very wealthy family.
 This ensures that the wealth stays with the families who have always had it.
 Worse still is the number of young people denied the chance of univer

 There was almost certainly room for a negotiated settlement in the late 1640s.
 There had been an increasing polarisation, away from the peace party, a middle group, and a war party into two camps, Presbyterian and independent.
-This meant that there was no one to smooth relations and come up wit
+This meant that there was no one to smooth relations and come up with a

 Despite all the bad press religion gets from militant atheists, organised religion is purely benevolent.
 Though it has undoubtedly been used as a pretext for many evil deeds throughout history, from the Crusades through to Nick Griffin, this does not mean that religion is malevolent itself (indeed q